 You've entered an art competition.
 You feel quite confident about your submission.
-Now you're talking with your girlfriend about whether you'll win or not.
-You say:
+Now you're talking with your girlfriend, you say this about whether you'll win or not.

 I think I may have a decent chance of winning it.

 When you "have a chance of winning" something, it means that you might win it.
 In a contest, if you think that you are better or as good as the other contestants, you can say that you "have a chance".

 This phrase is similar to "have a shot at (doing something)" One difference is that you mostly use "have a shot" in positive situations, but you can use "have a chance" in both positive and negative circumstances.
 For example: